-- · conducting health screenings for persons seeking entry to the meeting; - enforcing optimal social distancing guidelines for all attendees, which may include seating people in other rooms with video and audio streams; - requiring all attendees to wear appropriate facial coverings while in our facilities; - refraining from any facility tours; providing no food or beverage service; - providing no shareholder gifts or materials other than ballots and rules of procedure; and - · streamlining the meeting itself to ensure that it is conducted as safely as possible.
+- conducting health screenings for persons seeking entry to the meeting; - enforcing optimal social distancing guidelines for all attendees, which may include seating people in other rooms with video and audio streams; - requiring all attendees to wear appropriate facial coverings while in our facilities; - refraining from any facility tours; providing no food or beverage service; - providing no shareholder gifts or materials other than ballots and rules of procedure; and - streamlining the meeting itself to ensure that it is conducted as safely as possible.

 As the pandemic continues to evolve, the Company may impose additional procedures or limitations on meeting attendees or may decide to hold the meeting in a different location or solely by means of remote communication (i.e., a virtual-only meeting).
-The Company will issue a press release announcing any changes to the Annual Meeting and will also announce any changes on the Investor Relations section of its corporate website, www.crackerbarrel.com.
+The Company will issue a press release and make a public filing with the Securities and Exchange Commission, announcing any changes to the Annual Meeting, and the Company will also announce any changes at the website, www.CrackerBarrelShareholders.com.
 Shareholders are encouraged to check this website prior to making any decision to attend the Annual Meeting.